raml-org/raml-tck/runner/README.md

 Run several RAML parsers against https://github.com/raml-org/raml-tck

 ## Generating report
 Following command will install all runners, run them and generate HTML report:
 ```sh
 $ make
 ```

 Then you can open generated HTML report (`reports/html/index.html`) in your browser.

+## Note about branches
+By default links to raml-tck files on Github point to `master` branch.
+To point to a different branch, provide `tck_branch` option to make commands.
+E.g. `make tck_branch=develop all-go`.

 ## Go
 Parsers tested: